rbowsley/lamplighthelp/source/3-7-0_Double-clicking_to_Edit_a_Single_Field.markdown

 ![Editing single pieces of information in a profile](24b.png)

-To edit all the items in a tab, use the larger 'edit' button on the right-hand-side (see [3.8.1  Standard Controls](/help/index/p/3.8.1)).
+To edit all the items in a tab, use the larger 'edit' button on the right-hand-side.

 ##### Tags